 As instructors seek to build classroom experiences that extend beyond the walls of the classroom, many turn to WordPress to provide the options for customization and personalization that they need as part of a larger institution and that their students desire for personal expression and academic engagement.

-By migrating to WordPress you open up an ecosystem of solutions for things like speed, security and ease of support for both the non-technically minded instructors and the IT professionals maintaining your website.
-All of this while allowing for the flexibility each instructor needs to create a platform that meet the needs of their course as well as the needs of their students.
+By migrating to WordPress you open up an ecosystem of solutions for things like speed, security, and ease of support for both the non-technically minded instructors and the IT professionals maintaining your website.
+All of this while allowing for the flexibility each instructor needs to create a platform that meets the needs of their course as well as the needs of their students.

 Want to know more?
-Connecting with Pagely during the summer months is an excellent first step toward mapping out the needs of your institution, identifying the goals and challenges of each department and user, and strategically planning to meet those needs in a way that is cost effective and provides the mobility needed for users and IT support alike.
+Connecting with Pagely during the summer months is an excellent first step toward mapping out the needs of your institution, identifying the goals and challenges of each department and user, and strategic planning to meet those needs in a way that is cost-effective and provides the mobility needed for users and IT support alike.

 Canvas is an LMS that prides itself on its adoption rates, and high levels of usage on campus.
-Afterall, what good is software that no one will use?
-Canvas provides open APIs to aid with integration of third party solutions like SISs and CRMs, which allows institutions to create the custom solutions that best their needs.
+After all, what good is software that no one will use?
+Canvas provides open APIs to aid with the integration of third-party solutions like SISs and CRMs, which allows institutions to create the custom solutions that best their needs.